SR Series

 • VPS2163A high-resolution CMOS image sensor

-• Full-resolution typical frame interval ≈ 6 s (≈ 0.17 fps, dependent on acquisition and storage conditions)
+• Typical frame interval at full resolution: ≈ 6 s (≈ 0.17 fps, depends on acquisition and storage conditions)

-• Built-in ≥ 1 GB buffering (or specified as segmented buffering), ensuring stable transmission of large pixel data
+• Built-in ≥ 1 GB buffer (or specified as segmented buffer) ensuring stable transfer of large pixel data

 • USB 3.0 (5 Gbps) data interface

-• TEC cooling with closed-loop temperature control, typical ΔT ≈ 40 °C (below ambient), reducing dark current
+• TEC cooling and closed-loop temperature control, typical ΔT ≈ 40 °C (below ambient), reducing dark current

 • Power supply: 12 V DC adapter